 When can I have a BFA?

 You can have a BFA with your partner before starting the relationship, during the relationship or after separation.
-If you wish to create one post divorce settlement it must be done within 12 months after.
+If you wish to create a BFA post divorce settlement, it must be done within 12 months after.

-A BFA at the beginning of the de facto relationship or marriage is often referred to as a “pre nuptial agreement”.
+A BFA at the beginning of a marriage or de facto relationship is often referred to as a “prenuptial agreement”.
 You can decide how your assets are to be divided in case you separate.

-You can also enter into a BFA to divide your assets and liabilities after separation.
+Additionally, you can enter into a BFA to divide your assets and liabilities after separation.